CodeRTX/WebCrawler/README.md

 node index.js
 ```

-The crawler will start from the URL specified in the startUrl variable and will crawl up to the depth specified in the maxDepth variable.
-The results will be saved in results.json.
+The crawler will start from the URL specified in the `startUrl` variable and will crawl up to the depth specified in the `maxDepth` variable.
+The results will be saved in `results.json`.

 ## Configuration